juarezr/solrcopy/README.md

 ## Usage

-1. Use the command `solrcopy backup` for dumping data/records from a Solr core into local zip files.
+1. Use the command `solrcopy backup` for dumping documents from a Solr core into local zip files.
-   1. Use the switch `--where` for filtering the rows extracted by using a [Solr](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html) [Query](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html)
+   1. Use the switch `--where` for filtering the documents extracted by using a [Solr](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html) [Query](https://lucene.apache.org/solr/guide/8_4/the-standard-query-parser.html)
-   2. Use the switch `--order` for specifing the sorting of rows extracted.
+   2. Use the switch `--order` for specifing the sorting of documents extracted.
-   3. Use the switch `--limit` for restricting the number of rows extracted.
+   3. Use the switch `--limit` for restricting the number of documents extracted.
    4. Use the switch `--select` for restricting the columns extracted.
-2. Use the command `solrcopy restore` for uploading the extracted data/records from local zip files into the same Solr core or another with same field names as extracted.
+2. Use the command `solrcopy restore` for uploading the extracted documents from local zip files into the same Solr core or another with same field names as extracted.
-   1. The rows are updated in the target core in the same format that they were extracted.
+   1. The documents are updated in the target core in the same format that they were extracted.
-   2. The rows are inserted/updated based on their `uniqueKey` field defined in core.
+   2. The documents are inserted/updated based on their `uniqueKey` field defined in core.
-   3. If you want to change the rows/columns use the swithes in `solrcopy backup` for extracting more than one slice of records to be updated.
+   3. If you want to change the documents/columns use the swithes in `solrcopy backup` for extracting more than one slice of documents to be updated.

 ## Invocation